ucdavisdatalab/workshop_introduction_to_version_control/04_working-with-git.Rmd

 #
 ```

-All you'd need to do is write your message on the first line and save and quit.
+All you'd need to do is write your message on the first, empty line and save and
+quit.
 This would be the end of the commit.

 But there's some shorthand for this, which is the second way to do a commit.
 You'll probably find yourself using it more.